robotframework/robotframework/CONTRIBUTING.rst

 Resolving conflicts
 '''''''''''''''''''

-Conflicts can occur if there are mew changes to the master that touch the same code as your changes.
+Conflicts can occur if there are new changes to the master that touch the same code as your changes.
 In that case you should `sync your fork
 <https://help.github.com/articles/syncing-a-fork>`_ and `resolve conflicts
 <https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line>`_